 Hi, I’m Faiz (pronounced fez).
-I’m currently a Computing major in the College of Creative Studies at UC Santa Barbara.
+I’m a Computing major in the College of Creative Studies at UC Santa Barbara.
+This summer, I’ll be working at Stanford’s RegLab, where I’ll be researching the application of deep learning and large language models to the legal domain.

 If you have an interesting opportunity or good book recommendation, I’d love to hear from you.